Readers Guide for Book Clubs

 - Anna says about her ongoing polite behavior towards Ernest Jones, “The bond of victim to perpetrator can be a strange one, laced with a tie no truly free person could understand.”
 In HYSTERICAL, do you think this statement has any bearing on her tolerance of her father’s and sister’s failings?
 On interpersonal dynamics in general?

-- Another joke Anna tells:
+- A joke Anna tells:

 Two fish are in a tank.